-- Supplies: All provided except please bring pack of unscented baby wipes as well as lunch/snack and an apron or cover-up to keep clothes clean.
+- Supplies: All provided except please bring pack of unscented baby wipes as well as lunch/snack.

 Lynda was introduced to encaustics in 2013, the passion for this wonderfully, versatile medium began.
 Everything about this ancient art form captured her heart and continues to excite her creativity.
 The alchemy, the smell of the molten wax and the versatility gave her opportunities to use personal photos and a wide range of other materials in her body of work.
 Her art practice introduced her to a community of artists and opened opportunities to learn, exhibit, teach and grow as an artist.
 Lynda has done a number of art residencies in local hotels, shown her work at local galleries and offer workshops in her studio.
 Lynda has also shown at Alton Mills Arts Centre in Ontario and was accepted to an art residency in Venice, Italy.

 Having worked with molten beeswax now for almost ten years, Lynda has explored and practiced many or the vast variety of techniques and materials that this wonderful medium offers.
 She uses natural found objects in her work, as well as a variety art materials.
 Lynda’s body of work includes photo encaustic, painting with pigmented medium, imbedded items, shellac burns and a new product, water soluble encaustic medium.